When the Shift Hits The Fan!

 This blog piece is from a podcast I recorded in March of 2020.
 At the time, it seemed that there was already commotion in the air in many different areas of life.
 I could not put my finger on it, but when I began to write, this is what came out.
 My hope of reiterating it all is that we can see that 2020 hindsight can bring more to light or confirm what we felt and how we have decided to move forward.
 I do geek out on a lot of things, but always remember to have fun and find joy in the process!!

-We were designed to be whole in spirit, heart, mind, and body.
-You already have everything you need in your spirit to live a good life, and we are divinely inspired to become all we are capable of being.
-Most of the time, we just need to slow down enough to listen in our hearts.
+You were designed to be whole in spirit, heart, mind, and body.
+You already have everything you need in your spirit to live a good life, and are divinely inspired to become all you are capable of being.
+Most of the time, you just need to slow down enough to listen in your heart.

 Before this catastrophe of the COVID19 Coronavirus debilitated the entire world, there were already signs of breakdown.
 The political and social scenes have been a debacle with people acting more like barbarians than civilized humans.
 The world was somehow bound to reach a pinnacle of disintegration.
 It was just a matter of time, but I’m sure no one expected to be stopped in our tracks by a wicked disease.
 Actual facts have been pretty obscure concerning this worldwide disaster and how it might play out.
-Even the CDC guidelines didn’t qualify the situation as a pandemic, although fear took over.
+Even the CDC guidelines didn’t qualify the situation as a pandemic, although fear took over so many people’s lives.
 Was it a pandemic or a plandemic?
-All that aside, I believe that it’s not too difficult to begin seeing some good, some inspiration, some helpers and some heroes in the midst of it, just as we can do in any difficulty.
+All that aside, I believe that it’s not too difficult to begin seeing some good, some inspiration, some helpers and some heroes in the midst of it, just as in any difficulty or crisis.

 Opinions and criticism on all sides are beginning to sound boorish, but a proactive response to lockdown at home seems like it could bring out some good in people and in each of our lives as a whole.